clearhaus/gateway-api-docs/source/index.html.md

 ## Recurring payments

-Recurring payments enable you to repeatedly charge cardholders without having them to provide card information for subsequent payments.
+Recurring payments enable you to repeatedly charge cardholders without providing CSC or other means of cardholder authentication for subsequent payments.

 ### Subscription concept